Vampiyaz (2004)

 Debbie Rochon <Not Yet in Database> Well-known scream queen with a cult following

-Jenicia Garcia <Not Yet in Database> also producer of Zombiez
+Jenicia Garcia <Not Yet in Database> Also a producer of Zombiez

 Jackeem Sellers <Not Yet in Database>